 If a manager brings up something negative during a formal feedback meeting that the employee wasn’t aware of, the employee might wonder why the manager never brought it up before.
 Informal feedback helps to avoid this situation by building rapport and trust.

 Since informal feedback occurs spontaneously, it leaves room for error.
 Managers must be diligent about how they give informal feedback and what they say.
 Informal feedback should not be given when you are emotional or lack all the facts of a story.
-If a manager provides negative feedback in the heat of the moment, it may come across too harsh and will not have the desired effects.
+If a manager provides negative feedback in the heat of the moment, it may come across too harsh and will not have the desired effect.

 Some managers may feel uncomfortable providing authentic feedback in an informal setting, especially if that feedback is negative.
 This can cause inconsistencies in how often a leader provides informal feedback.
 And since it’s a spontaneous act that the leader directs, some leaders may provide more feedback to certain employees than others.
 Inconsistencies can cause informal feedback to be less effective.